stephen-hqxu/superterrainplus/README.md

 This section contains source code and libraries that are not dependencies of this project but they are where ideas and inspirations are taken from.
 I will try my best to give attributions and copyright notices for all publications used; in case something is missing, please open an issue.

-For redistributed open source project, see *3rd-Party* directory to find the licenses.
+For redistributed / adapted / derived open source projects, see *3rd-Party* directory to find their licenses.
 For academic style *BibTex* references, check out the *Report* directory.
+Unless otherwise specified by licenses listed in *3rd-Party* directory, all works presented in this repository are distributed under the license as stated in *LICENSE* file.

 - [README Template](https://github.com/othneildrew/Best-README-Template)